Ericsson/dataplanebook/src/glossary.rst

       the threads' instruction streams).

    Heterogeneous multiprocessors
-      A heterogeneous multiprocessor is a :term:`SMP` multicore CPU, with a heterogeneous CPU topology in the sense that some cores are faster than others.
+      A heterogeneous multiprocessor is a :term:`SMP` multi-core CPU, with a heterogeneous CPU topology in the sense that some cores are faster than others.
 The faster cores are usually physically bigger and equipped with larger caches, and may also operate on